Misbah emerges as front-runner for Pakistan cricket coach

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Karachi: Former captain Misbah-ul-Haq Tuesday emerged as the favourite to take over as Pakistan´s cricket coach after Mickey Arthur was axed following a disappointing World Cup.
+KARACHI: Former captain Misbah-ul-Haq on Tuesday emerged as the favourite to take over as Pakistan’s cricket coach after Mickey Arthur was axed following a disappointing World Cup.

-Misbah, Pakistan´s most successful Test captain, has stepped down from the Pakistan Cricket Board´s executive committee to clear the way for his application.

 The PCB did not reveal whether anyone else had applied for the post.
 However, Pakistani media said former Australian batsman Dean Jones and ex-West Indies paceman Courtney Walsh were among the applicants.

-Pakistan are likely to announce their new head coach ahead of the limited-overs series against Sri Lanka starting in Karachi from September 27.

-Karachi: Former captain Misbah-ul-Haq Tuesday emerged as the favourite to take over as Pakistan´s cricket coach after Mickey Arthur was axed following a disappointing World Cup.
+KARACHI: Former captain Misbah-ul-Haq on Tuesday emerged as the favourite to take over as Pakistan’s cricket coach after Mickey Arthur was axed following a disappointing World Cup.

-Misbah, Pakistan´s most successful Test captain, has stepped down from the Pakistan Cricket Board´s executive committee to clear the way for his application.

 The PCB did not reveal whether anyone else had applied for the post.
 However, Pakistani media said former Australian batsman Dean Jones and ex-West Indies paceman Courtney Walsh were among the applicants.